netbirdio/netbird/docs/self-hosting.md

 For this tutorial we will be using domain ```test.netbird.io``` which points to our Ubuntu 20.04 machine hosted at Hetzner.

 1. Create Auth0 account at [auth0.com](https://auth0.com/).
-2. Login to your server, clone netbird repository:
+2. Login to your server, clone Netbird repository:

    ```bash
    git clone https://github.com/netbirdio/netbird.git netbird/